huggingface/huggingface_hub/docs/model-repos.md

 <h1>Model Repos docs</h1>

 ## What are model cards and why are they useful?

-The model card are markdown files that accompany the models and provide very useful information.
+The model cards are markdown files that accompany the models and provide very useful information.
 They are extremely important for discoverability, reproducibility and sharing!
 They are the `README.md` file in any repo.

 ## When sharing a model, what should I add to my model card?

 The model card should describe:
 - the model
 - its intended uses & potential limitations, including bias and ethical considerations as detailed in [Mitchell, 2018](https://arxiv.org/abs/1810.03993)
-- the training params and experimental info – you can embed or link to an experiment tracking platform for reference
+- the training params and experimental info (you can embed or link to an experiment tracking platform for reference)
-- which datasets did you train on, and your eval results
+- which datasets did you train on and your eval results

 If needed you can find a template [here](https://github.com/huggingface/model_card).